Special Education, MED Concentration in Early Childhood Special Education Licensure

-- ECED 511: Assessment of Diverse Young Learners (3 credit hours)
+- ECED 511: Assessment of Diverse Young Learners (3 credits)

-- ECED 522: Developing Language, Literacy, and Communication of Diverse Infants and Toddlers (3 credit hours)
+- ECED 522: Developing Language, Literacy, and Communication of Diverse Infants and Toddlers (3 credits)

-- ECED 523: Early Intervention for Infants & Toddlers with Disabilities: Collaborative & Consultative Approaches (3 credit hours)
+- ECED 523: Early Intervention for Infants & Toddlers with Disabilities: Collaborative & Consultative Approaches (3 credits)

-- ECED 781: Seminar in Early Childhood Education (3 credit hours)
+- ECED 781: Seminar in Early Childhood Education (3 credits)

 Total Credits: 36